Optimising animal studies

 We strive to improve the quality and reproducibility of our research to avoid duplication of studies.

-The University fully endorses the ARRIVE guidelines (Animal Research: Reporting of In Vivo Experiments), which aim to improve the design and reporting of research involving animals in order to prevent duplicate studies.
+The ARRIVE guidelines (Animal Research: Reporting of In Vivo Experiments) aim to improve the design and reporting of research involving animals in order to prevent duplicate studies.

 The guidelines – launched by the NC3Rs – provide a twenty point check list for researchers to follow that enable data collected from animal studies to be fully evaluated and utilised by other scientists.
 This ensures that we maximise the information that can be gleaned from our research.